pokt-network/docs/paths/node-runner/zero-to-node/1-3-ssh-login.md

 # 1-3: Login with SSH

 The [Secure Shell Protocol](https://en.wikipedia.org/wiki/Secure_Shell) (SSH) is a secure way to connect to your Linode instance from a remote machine - like your local computer.
-We'll be using SSH to complete the remainder of setup process.
+We'll be using SSH to complete the remainder of the setup process.

 ## SSH from Mac or Linux
 If you're using a Mac, or Linux, on your local computer, you can SSH into your node by doing the following: